hhvm/user-documentation/guides/hack/20-attributes/07-predefined-attributes.md

 This attribute can be applied to a function parameter that has a type that implements interface `IDisposable` or `IAsyncDisposable`.

 See [object disposal](../classes/object-disposal.md) for an example of its use.

+## __AllowStatic

+Allows an instance method to be called statically on the class.
+This is purely for PHP compatibility.

 ## __ConsistentConstruct